 Research methods are divided into two different categories: quantitative research and qualitative research.
-Although both of these approaches are used for collecting and analyzing data, but the methods and knowledge obtained differs.
+Although both of these approaches are used for collecting and analyzing data, the methods and knowledge obtained differ.

 The type of research method you opt for depends on the research questions.
 In this particular article, we will discuss the quantitative research method.

 To obtain numerical data, quantitative research comes into play.
 Quantitative research is a systematic investigation process of collecting quantifiable data through statistical, mathematical techniques.